Although many epoxy projects only require one type of epoxy, there are times when you should use both.

-For projects that require one or more thick epoxy layers (i.e. greater than 2/8 inch), deep pour epoxy is ideal.
-You can use it to embed objects and fill large spaces intentionally left around your substrate, such as the "river" of river tables.
-It's durable enough that it can sometimes be used alone.
+For any project that requires one or more thick epoxy layers (i.e., greater than 1/4 inch), deep pour epoxy is ideal.
+You also can use it to embed or encase objects and fill large spaces intentionally left around your substrate, such as the "river" of river tables.
+It's more than durable enough to be used on its own.

-However, If you're working with porous materials, such as wood (the most common substrate), you'll also want to apply table top epoxy as a seal coat before making a deep pour layer.
-A seal coat helps release or neatly encase the air throughout the porous substance, preventing a variety of blemishes from appearing within your epoxy layers.
+A seal coat helps release the air inside the porous substance, preventing a variety of blemishes from appearing within your epoxy layers.

 As mentioned earlier, you should apply Table Top Epoxy as a final topcoat over a cured Deep Pour Epoxy project if you expect considerable use or possible rough treament.